sshane/openpilot-archive/README.md

 -----
 I've added a custom implementation of derivative to the PI loop controlling the gas and brake output sent to your car.
 Derivative (change in error) is calculated based on the current and last error and added to the class's integral variable.
 It's essentially winding down integral according to derivative.
 It helps fix overshoot on some cars with the comma pedal and increases responsiveness (like when going up and down hills) on all other cars!
 Still need to figure out the tuning, right now it's using the same derivative gain for all cars.
 Test it out and let me know what you think!

+Derivative is disabled by default due to only one tune for all cars, but can be enabled by using [opEdit](#Customize-this-fork-opEdit) and setting the `enable_long_derivative` parameter to `True`.
+It works well on my '17 Corolla with pedal.

 Customize this fork (opEdit)
 -----
 This is a handy tool to change your `opParams` parameters without diving into any json files or code.
 You can specify parameters to be used in any fork's operation that supports `opParams`.
 First, ssh in to your EON and make sure you're in `/data/openpilot`, then start `opEdit`: